Sarah Silverman Stands Up For ‘Brother’ Louis CK, Says He Deserves Another Chance

 Sarah Silverman is attempting to battle the other side with a tool which has rarely been used in American political life over the last couple of years: empathy.

-As Hulu decided to renew her late-night talk show, I Love You, America, for a second season, the comic seems to have adopted a perspective in which the American people need to reach out and build bridges rather than mocking people who disagree with us, or have wronged others.
+As Hulu decided to renew her late-night talk show, I Love You, America, for a second season, the comic seems to have adopted a perspective in which the American people need to reach out and build bridges rather than mocking people who disagree with us or have wronged others.
 If America truly has to become a cohesive society, Silverman seems to tell us, we need to embrace conflicting ideas and sit down for a discussion rather than trying to shut the other person up.
 It is a little ironic considering that Silverman has made a name for herself by actually adopting mockery as a veritable comic tool for the better part of her career.

 In the show, Silverman traveled to deep red states and attempted to reason with Trump supporters, trying to find a middle ground with Middle Americans.
 But it doesn’t necessarily limit itself to the political sphere, with Silverman discussing topics that would otherwise be difficult for female comics to deal with.